cloud-gov/federalist.18f.gov/pages/documentation/before-you-launch.md

 - If necessary, obtain a custom domain.

-When you have satisfied the above requirements, start the process of launching your site by reaching out to Federalist via:
-- email: `federalist-support@gsa.gov`
-- Slack: `#federalist-support`

 ## Launch Process
 1. Notify Federalist support of your intent to launch along with your repository name/url and production-ready git branch via:
 - email: `federalist-support@gsa.gov`